Eastern great egret: Distribution and habitat

-The eastern great egret has a wide distribution throughout Asia and Oceania, with breeding populations in Australia, Bangladesh, China, Nepal, India, Indochina, Indonesia, Japan, Korea, Myanmar, New Zealand, Pakistan, Papua New Guinea, Philippines (Zamboanga), Russia (north-eastern), Solomon Islands, Sri Lanka, Thailand and Taiwan.
+The eastern great egret has a wide distribution throughout Asia and Oceania, with breeding populations in Australia, Bangladesh, China, Nepal, India, Indochina, Indonesia, Japan, Korea, Myanmar, New Zealand (in the Waitangiroto Nature Reserve), Pakistan, Papua New Guinea, Philippines (Zamboanga), Russia (north-eastern), Solomon Islands, Sri Lanka, Thailand and Taiwan.

 The egret breeds across Australia but only rarely in the southwest of the continent or dry interior.
 The largest colonies within Australia are in the Top End and Channel Country, which can number several thousand pairs.
 Colonies in the southeast of Australia can number several hundred pairs.
 The bird is an uncommon autumn and winter visitor to Tasmania.

 Behaviour

 Feeding

 The diet includes vertebrates such as fish, frogs, small reptiles, small birds and rodents, and invertebrates such as insects, crustaceans, and molluscs.
 The eastern great egret hunts by wading or standing still in shallow water and "spearing" prey with its bill.

 Breeding

 The eastern great egret often breeds in colonies with other herons, egrets, cormorants, spoonbills and ibises.
 One brood is raised a year, although the breeding season varies within Australia.
 In the north of the country it is in March to May, in southern and central Queensland December and January, and October to December in the south.
 Located atop trees at a height of 20 m or more, the nest is a flat wide platform of dry branches and sticks with a shallow basin for eggs and young.
 The clutch consists of anywhere from two to six pale blue-green eggs, with three or four being the usual number.
 They are oval in shape and measure 52 x 36 mm.